-The trail begins just beyond the boulders.
+The trail begins just beyond the boulders and the gate.
 Head up this trail for just over 0.1 miles to where the trail splits and turn left.
 I didn't take the trail straight ahead, but Kevin later told me that this leads to the RR tracks.
 Once you turn left, cross 2 wet weather creeks and come to a split in the trail (0.4 miles into the hike).
 Stay on the upper trail - for now - and continue another 1/4 mile or so to the waterfall.
 You'll hear the falling water on Big Fall Creek before you see the waterfall and the very end of the hike is a steep descent to a cliff area overlooking the falls.
 This area is covered up in poison ivy, so be warned if you are allergic.
 It's safe to be up here as long as you don't get too close to the edge and fall off.
 If you look up beyond the top of the falls you'll see the 40' high railroad trestle mentioned in other online sources.

 below Melrose Falls

 zoomed in to bottom of Melrose Falls

 Please tread very lightly in this area and stay on the trail as much as possible.
 This entire area is loaded with wildflowers in the spring.
 Below is a shot of the lower falls, then video I shot of the waterfalls.
 All shots and video are from my first visit in 2016.
 Lighting conditions were horrendous on my most recent trip, so we concentrated on shooting wildflowers.